 Asset model

 The asset model is the technical structure of assets.
-You can use the asset model to refer to specific fields of assets: its attributes and properties.
+You can use the asset model to refer to specific asset fields, such as attributes and properties.
 This is required for optimal use of validation rules.

 Note This information does not apply to worfklows and APIs.